gamblevore/speedie/Documentation/Comparisons.md

-## Comparisons with Other Languages
+## Comparisons With Other Languages

 Lets compare Speedie vs a few other languages.
 Many languages seem good when viewing simple examples, but break down once you try anything slightly significant.